projectsveltos/sveltos/docs/use_cases/use_case_flux_integration.md

 The above definition will look for updates of the main branch of the specified repository every minute.

+!!!
+Info
-**Please Note:** If you use the Flux CLI to bootstrap a Git repo, the `GitRepository` Kubernetes resource will be created from Flux automatically.
+    If you use the Flux CLI to bootstrap a Git repo, the `GitRepository` Kubernetes resource will be created from Flux automatically.

 ### Step 2: Create a Sveltos ClusterProfile